Malenadu: Agricultural practices

-Development Projects
+Development projects

-Sharavathi Pumped Storage Project is a ₹10240 crore infrastructure initiative proposed by the Karnataka Power Corporation Limited (KPCL), claimed to generate 2,000 MW of clean energy by storing and releasing water between two existing reservoirs to balance grid loads.
-The project critically threatens the region's biodiversity, especially the habitat of the endangered Lion-Tailed Macaque.
+Sharavathi Pumped Storage Project is a ₹10240 crore infrastructure initiative proposed by the Karnataka Power Corporation Limited (KPCL), claimed to generate 2,000 MW of renewable energy by storing and releasing water between two existing reservoirs to balance grid loads.
+The project critically threatens the region's Biodiversity, especially the habitat of the endangered Lion-Tailed Macaque.
 The Karnataka government’s move to proceed with the Sharavathi Pumped Storage Project without securing full environmental and forest clearances has prompted strong opposition from environmentalists and local communities.
-It is alleged by litigant individuals and organisations that the project has progressed without the requisite consent from the Union ministry of environment, forest and climate change and National Wildlife Board, and that the acquisition of lands necessary for the project remains unresolved.
+It is alleged by litigant individuals and organisations that the project has progressed without the requisite consent from the Ministry of Environment, Forest and Climate Change, and National Board for Wildlife, and that the acquisition of lands necessary for the project remains unresolved.
 Mapping Malnad, a Bengaluru-based non-governmental organisation, published an elaborate citizen research report on the project, claiming that the Sharavathi Pumped Storage Hydroelectric Project by KPCL is progressing based on inadequate, misleading, and flawed data, raising serious concerns such as the underreporting of forest land diversion and potential ecological impacts.

 Overtourism

 As much as large-scale road and energy infrastructure projects, the growing number of casual visitors, tourists in or near ecologically fragile regions such as pristine waterfalls, deep forests and mountainous grasslands is exerting a strain on the delicate ecology of the region.
+The overcrowding can lead to distress among local residents especially during seasonal tourism peaks.
 State supported encouragement to tourism is often limited by dangerous terrain, inadequate infrastructure like roads, bridges, lack of safety measures and waste management.
 There are simultaneous efforts and calls by individuals and environment organisations for caution and restraint.
 A social media content creator met with a fatal fall in the Western Ghats in July 2024.
 While some incidents make their way to the news, many more accidents go unreported due to the remote location of most waterfalls.